Website Launch Checklist: Key Highlights

 10. Set Up Regular Updates

-Whether working with a web development company or going alone, establishing consistent biweekly updates between all stakeholders will keep your project moving in the right direction.
+Whether working with a web development company or going alone, establishing consistent updates between all stakeholders will keep your project moving in the right direction.

 Branding & Strategy